Last minute date ideas in Seattle!

 A cooking class is a great way to spend quality time with the one you care about.
 Photo Credit: Hot Stove Society

-Hot Stove Society is the cooking school of Tom Douglas, a three-time James Beard Award winning chef and Iron Chef champion.
+Hot Stove Society is the cooking school of Tom Douglas, a five-time James Beard Award winning chef and Iron Chef champion.
 The school, located in the Bell town neighborhood inside the Hotel Andra, is a home cooks dream.
 Classes are held almost nightly, with themes such as pasta and cookie making, to special guest chef-lead classes that promote new cookbooks and the like.
-For Valentine’s day, they are offering “Drinking, Cursing, and Cooking” with Chef Ashely Ewing and Instructor Annie Ewing.
-As of this writing, tickets are still available, and more info can be found here.

 4. Savor Seattle/Inn at the Market Weekend Package